Light60-1/Microsoft-Rewards-Rewi/src/account-creation/README.md

 **Q: How do I provide a recovery email?**
 A: Just add it as an argument: `npm run creator -- -y myemail@gmail.com` - it's auto-detected!

+**Q: Do I need to modify the URL from Microsoft?**
+A: No!
+Just copy-paste it directly.
+The script automatically handles special characters and optional parameters.

 **Q: What does `-y` do exactly?**
 A: It enables EVERYTHING automatically (recovery email prompt + 2FA).
 One flag, full automation.